 Why patents are not proof

 Patents describe inventive claims and intended mechanisms, not verified outcomes.
-They matter because they define what a device says it does, but they do not constitute independent evidence.
+They matter because they define what a device says it does, but they do not constitute independent efficacy evidence.
+The USPTO explains that a working model is not ordinarily required.

 Three dominant device categories